Eduardofabian/Eduardofabian/README.md

 ### 👨‍💻 About Me

 I am a Data Engineering and Analytics consultant with a strong business background.
-Currently, I am pursuing a degree in Systems Analysis and Development at IFPR and advancing my skills through the Indicium Lighthouse program and specialized Machine Learning bootcamps.
+I am a Mechanical Engineer and currently I am pursuing a degree in Systems Analysis and Development at IFPR and advancing my skills through the Indicium Lighthouse program and specialized Machine Learning bootcamps.

 My daily work involves architecting end-to-end data pipelines, taking raw financial data (like complex spreadsheets) and turning them into automated, reliable Star Schemas.
 I am transitioning from manual data processes to modern orchestration, heavily utilizing Python, SQL, and Docker.
 My ultimate goal is to architect scalable, cloud-based data solutions (AWS) that drive real business value.